Ex-girlfriend of 49ers' Reuben Foster recants domestic violence claims

 "She was extremely upset and told him if he broke up with her, she would 'trash his career,'" Rickard said.

-Rickard said that when Ennis realized what she had done, she attempted to go back to the Santa Clara County District Attorney's Office in an effort to recant her original statements blaming Foster for her injuries.
+Rickard said that when Ennis realized what she had done, she went back to the Santa Clara County District Attorney's Office in an effort to recant her original statements blaming Foster for her injuries.

 The district attorney's office filed charges against Foster on April 12 for domestic violence with an allegation that he inflicted great bodily injury, forcefully attempting to prevent a victim from reporting a crime and possessing an assault weapon, all of which are classified as felonies.

-Ennis' injuries included a ruptured ear drum, which required a visit to the hospital.
-After her attempts to recant her initial statements, the district attorney's office suspected that it was possible she would not cooperate with their case but told reporters at Foster's arraignment that the case against Foster would be pursued even without her help.
+Ennis' injuries included a ruptured eardrum, which required a visit to the hospital.
+After her attempts to recant her initial statements, the district attorney's office suspected that it was possible she would not cooperate with the case but told reporters at Foster's arraignment that the case against Foster would be pursued even without her help.

-In the days after the charges against Foster were filed, the 49ers and Foster came to an agreement that he would refrain from participating in team activities until the legal process played out.
+In the days after the charges against Foster were filed, the 49ers and Foster agreed that he would refrain from participating in team activities until the legal process played out.

-Earlier this week, 49ers general manager John Lynch again indicated the desire to see Foster's case come to a conclusion before making any decisions about his future with the team.
+Earlier this week, 49ers general manager John Lynch again indicated the desire to see Foster's case end before making any decisions about his future with the team.

 "I'm not at liberty to go in depth on this because it's an ongoing legal process, and we're going to respect that," Lynch told reporters.
 "I do have a couple of thoughts.
 Speaking for [CEO] Jed [York] and [coach] Kyle [Shanahan] and speaking for the York family, as you all know and as our release indicated, we take the gravity of these charges extremely seriously.
 We do feel like patience is the right approach right now.
 We're going to learn things through this legal process.